franciscoprin/multi-tenant-meltano/README.md

 ## GETTING STARTED:

-If you haven't don't already check the REQUIREMENTS section.
+If you haven't don't already, check the REQUIREMENTS section.
 After that, run these commands:

 - (terminal #1): docker-compose up